 - What qualifications do you have?

-A BSc (Hons) in environmental science from Greenwich University and an MA (Hons) in town and country planning from the University of the West of England.
+A BSc (Hons) in human geography and town planning from Cardiff University and a masters in town and country planning from the University of the West of England.

 - What does your job involve?

 King Sturge is a large multidisciplinary company and as a result my job is really varied from day to day.
 I work with a wide range of colleagues internally as well as clients from developers and landowners to investors and occupiers in both the private and public sectors.
 My team also frequently works with and co-ordinates external consultants, which can be really informative.
 My day-to-day work involves preparation and submission of written representations to local authorities on local development framework consultations as well as working on planning applications and negotiations.
 We are also instructed on work which doesn't fit into the normal brackets.
 For example I recently wrote a brief on the emergence of solar farms and the potential benefits for some of our clients.

 - What skills and knowledge do you need to be successful in your job?

 It is crucial to remain aware of emerging policy and understand the implications nationally, regionally and locally.
 This has been particularly relevant as a result of the coalition government coming into power.
 It is also important to be efficient and thorough, and some skilful lateral thinking is often required to obtain the necessary outcome.
 An encyclopaedic knowledge of use classes and permitted development is also useful.